ncatlab/nlab-content/pages/2/6/0/7/7062/content.md

 * [[cubical type theory]]

 ## References

+Proof of the [[univalence axiom]] from large elimination of the interval type relativizing to the [[type universe]]:

+* *How to formulate the univalence axiom without universes?* ([web](https://mathoverflow.net/questions/413736/how-to-formulate-the-univalence-axiom-without-universes))

 Proofs of [[function extensionality]] using an interval type with [[judgmental equality|judgmental]] [[computation rules]] for point constructors could be found here